How to Unfollow Inactive Twitter Accounts

 You can do this for each account in the list.
 You can also blacklist or white list every inactive account by doing this:

 - Select the option to blacklist or whitelist the accounts.

 Circleboom will show you the analytics of the account as well.
 From how many followers to days since the last Tweet, you will be informed of the account activity before unfollowing the account.

 Unfollowing Multiple Inactive Accounts

-It’s important to mention that these tools are ever-evolving.
-Some that worked last year no longer work in 2020.
+It’s important to mention that these tools are ever-evolving; some that worked previously might no longer work.

 While the free account option allows you to unfollow inactive accounts, Circleboom does have a paid monthly or yearly subscription service for those who need to do more.
-Ranging from $7/month to $149/month, this service seems to do exactly what we need it to do right now.
+Ranging from $15.83/month to $79.99/month, this service seems to do exactly what we need it to do right now.

 Unchain Your Twitter Account

 Twitter has made unfollowing hard for a reason, and many tools are being shut down on the basis of using the Twitter API.
 Manually unfollowing people will take some time, depending on the number of accounts that you’re following.
 However, you can rest assured that the people you’re following matter just as much as your own following.